ianderse/lightbar/README.md

 - Jest 18.1

 ## Pre-requisites
+- Node.js 6.x or higher
+- NPM 4.x or higher
+- Java SDK (JDK)
-- Install Android SDK and Android Studio
+- Android SDK and Android Studio
-- _(Optional)_ Install Xcode for iOS development
+- _(Optional)_ Xcode for iOS development
+### Will see how to install
+- Yarn Package Manager
+- React Native command line interface

 ## Start a project